saweranisar/sawera-nisar/README.md

 ## 👩‍💻 About Me

 Hi!
-I'm Sawera, a passionate and aspiring Software Engineer with a growing interest in frontend development and creative design.
+I'm Sawera, a passionate and aspiring Software Engineer with a growing interest in frontend development,backend development and creative design.
 I enjoy building user-friendly and visually appealing digital experiences.

 ##  My Skills